trisulnsm/dinodoc/trisuldocs/docs/ug/tools/explore_flows.md

 # Explore Flows

-Fast general purpose search for flows that allows you to deeply inspect and analyze network traffic flows.
-With *Explore Flows* you can:
-- Investigate individual network flows in detail
-- Analyze packet-level data and netflow data for each flow
-- Identify potential security threats or performance issues
-- Visualize flow data to understand traffic patterns
+*Explore Flows* is a powerful, fast, and general-purpose search tool designed for in-depth inspection and analysis of network traffic flows.
+This comprehensive feature enables users to scrutinize individual network flows, examine packet-level and netflow data, and identify potential security threats or performance issues.

 ## How to Search for Flows
 Search Criteria in Trisul allows you to specify filters and conditions to narrow down network traffic data and focus on specific aspects of interest.